Wizek/haskell-pair-programming/README.md

    I'm currently going through functors, applicative and monoids but I don't have any problem even starting from the start to stabilize my base.

-   What we would do: Having an immediate communication link (skype/telegram/anything goes) so we could ask each other questions and solve code problems alone then share answers and think of a better way to code it.
+   What we would do: Having an immediate communication so we keep each other from getting stuck, work on problems solo and then together and maybe we could share a google doc on which we work using the Feyman method for learning (make it public for others?).

 ## tech-learner-maker